-We, the selling shareholders and the underwriters for the offering, or the Underwriters, named below have entered into an underwriting agreement with respect to the shares being offered.
+The Company, the selling shareholder and the underwriters for the offering, or the Underwriters, named below have entered into an underwriting agreement with respect to the shares being offered.
 Subject to certain conditions, each Underwriter has severally agreed to purchase the number of shares indicated in the following table.
-Goldman, Sachs & Co., BancBoston Robertson Stephens Inc., BT Alex.
-Brown Incorporated, Lehman Brothers Inc., NationsBanc Montgomery Securities LLC and SG Cowen Securities Corporation are the representatives of the Underwriters.
+Goldman, Sachs & Co., Banc of America Securities LLC, Deutsche Bank Securities Inc., Lehman Brothers Inc. and Prudential Securities Incorporated are the representatives of the Underwriters.

 Underwriters Number of Shares

-Goldman, Sachs & Co.
-BancBoston Robertson Stephens Inc. BT Alex.
-Brown Incorporated.
-Lehman Brothers Inc. NationsBanc Montgomery Securities LLC.
-SG Cowen Securities Corporation.
+Goldman, Sachs & Co.Banc of America Securities LLC.Deutsche Bank Securities Inc.Lehman Brothers Inc.Prudential Securities Incorporated.

-Total 20,000,000
+Total 18,000,000 ======

-If the Underwriters sell more shares than the total number set forth in the table above, the Underwriters have an option to buy up to an additional 3,000,000 shares from Amdocs and the selling shareholders to cover such sales.
+If the Underwriters sell more shares than the total number set forth in the table above, the Underwriters have an option to buy up to an additional 2,700,000 shares from the selling shareholder to cover such sales.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the Underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

-The following table shows the per share and total underwriting discounts and commissions to be paid to the Underwriters by Amdocs and the selling shareholders, respectively.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the Underwriters by the selling shareholder.
 Such amounts are shown assuming both no exercise and full exercise of the Underwriters' option to purchase additional shares.

-Paid by Amdocs
+Paid by the Selling Shareholder

 No Exercise Full Exercise

-Per Share Total \$ Paid by t \$ \$ he Selling holders

-No Exercise Full Exercise

-Per Share Total \$ \$ \$ \$
+Per Share Total \$ \$

-Shares sold by the Underwriters to the public will initially be offered at the initial price to public set forth on the cover of this prospectus and will be eligible for trading on the New York Stock Exchange.
+Shares sold by the Underwriters to the public will initially be offered at the initial price to public set forth on the cover of this prospectus.
 Any shares sold by the Underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial price to public.
 Any such securities dealers may resell any shares purchased from the Underwriters to certain other brokers or dealers at a discount of up to \$ per share from the initial price to public.
-If all the shares are not sold at the initial price to public the representatives may change the offering price and the other selling terms.
+If all the shares are not sold at the initial price to public, the representatives may change the offering price and the other selling terms.

-The Company and the selling shareholders have agreed with the Underwriters not to dispose of or hedge any of their ordinary shares or securities convertible into or exchangeable for ordinary shares during the period from the date of this prospectus continuing through the date days after the date of this prospectus, except with the prior written consent of the representatives.
+The Company and the selling shareholder have agreed with the Underwriters not to dispose of or hedge any of their ordinary shares or securities convertible into or exchangeable for ordinary shares during the period from the date of this prospectus continuing through the date 90 days after the date of this prospectus, except with the prior written consent of the representatives.
 This agreement does not apply to any existing employee benefit plans.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.